Do I really need a lawyer?

 In general, you are entitled to: (1) the damages to your vehicle or the fair market value for a total loss; (2) reasonable car rental expenses; (3) lost wages for past, present, and future (if any, and caused by the injury); (4) reasonable medical expenses incurred by the accident, including anticipated future expenses; (5) actual and reasonable out-of-pocket expenses (such as car towing and storage fees); and (6) pain and suffering, and emotional distress, for the past, present, and future.

 In general, the other party is not responsible for your attorney’s fees.
-Most personal injury cases are accepted on a contingency fee basis.
+But most personal injury cases are accepted on a contingency fee basis.

 Should I see a doctor?